tinganho/balanced-storage/README.md

 }
 ```
 There is no expression in above that increases our elements count in our store.
 There exists index look up such as `this.eventCallbackStore[event]`, though they don't add any elements.
 So we can safely say that this method does not satisfy any of our toggle definitions.

+### Types of storage
+We only considered a hash map so far.
+Though any type that can grow the heap can be annotated.

+## Heap Object Tree

+When we arrived at our final syntax.
+We discovered that we could annotate a property and let static analysis discover our toggle methods.
+Let us illustrate what this means: